-UK Boosts Hydrogen, EVs and CCS With New 10-Point Net-Zero Plan
+UK Boosts Hydrogen, EVs and Carbon Capture With New Net-Zero Plan

-The U.K. Prime Minister Boris Johnson has revealed a ten-point plan to set the country on its way toward its 2050 net-zero plan, with an accelerated EV roll-out and a new hydrogen target the stand-out pledges.
+The U.K. Prime Minister Boris Johnson has unveiled a 10-point plan to set the country on its way toward its 2050 net-zero goal; an accelerated EV rollout and a new hydrogen target are the standout pledges.

 While short on detail, the plan includes between £4 billion ($5.3 billion) and £12 billion ($15.9 billion) of new public funding to help decarbonize the nation.
 Johnson's Conservative Party states that the higher figure is the accurate tally of new funding involved, while the opposition Labour Party argues that two-thirds of that figure is funding that's already been allocated.

-A new 5-gigawatt “low carbon” hydrogen target for 2030 has been revealed, along with an ambition to heat an entire town with hydrogen by the end of the decade.
+A new 5-gigawatt “low-carbon” hydrogen target for 2030 has been revealed, along with an ambition to heat an entire town with hydrogen by the end of the decade.
 Two carbon capture and storage (CCS) clusters will be supported with an additional £200 million of support by the middle of this decade with another two following by 2030.
 A pledge of £800 million is already in place.

 Plans are being developed around several of the U.K.’s industrial clusters such as Humberside and Merseyside.
 The government is expected to choose which two clusters to support first before the end of the year.

 “What’s hugely exciting about the announcements on CCS is the doubling of ambition," said David Parkin of the developer Progressive Energy.
-"Up until this point the government talked about two clusters, one by 2025 and one by 2030.
+"Up until this point, the government talked about two clusters, one by 2025 and one by 2030.
 Now they’re saying four,” he told GTM in an interview.

 Parkin is the project director of the HyNet cluster in Merseyside, which proposes an integrated network of CCS and hydrogen infrastructure.
-He expects blue hydrogen made from natural gas via steam reforming to meet around 80 percent of the 5 GW target, with HyNet alone planning for 3.5 GW of blue hydrogen capacity by 2030.
+He expects blue hydrogen made from natural gas via steam reforming to meet around 80 percent of the 5 GW target, with HyNet alone planning to achieve 3.5 GW of blue hydrogen capacity by 2030.
 Its first hydrogen production at the site will be a 350 MW installment.

 In terms of the funding, Parkin said the £200 million can help de-risk projects for private investors.
 The private investment will come if the revenue mechanism is right.
 Details on how that will be structured are still in the works.